robviauc/openwrtfw-ha/README.md

 For this project I am using un-encrypted mqtt and the firewall rules are based on MAC Addresses.
 I guess that if he uses wireshark to sniff the MQTT messages or is able to spoof his MAC Address he will be able to overcome the system.
 I am not expecting him to develop those skill yet and if he does, he will have earned his access.

-#Requirements
+# Requirements
 OpenWRT - I am using OpenWrt 19.07.2 r10947-65030d81f3
-HomeAssistant with mosquitto broker (you could also run mosquitto broker on openwrt and have HomeAssistant connect to it)
+HomeAssistant with configured mosquitto broker and working mqtt integration (you could also run mosquitto broker on openwrt and have HomeAssistant connect to it)

-#Install dependencies
+# Install dependencies
 opkg update
 opkg install mosquitto mosquitto-client libmosquitto grep obtain parse_yaml.sh parser (https://gist.github.com/pkuczynski/8665367)

+# Setup - OpenWRT
+0. install depependencies using opkg as above
+1. Configure the rules using LUCI or UCI
+2. use the ssh interface to determine which rules you want to control.
+Use the command "uci show firewall"
+3. make a directory /etc/iot/
+4. copy announcer.sh, listner2.sh, firewall_mqtt.yml, and parse_yaml.sh (see github link above) to your new directory
+5. make the .sh files executable chmod +x announcer.sh chmod +x listner2.sh chmod +x parse_yaml.sh
+6. modify the firewall_mqtt.yml file to your needs.
+7. Create startup script to execute announcer.sh upon device initiation. (working on it, will publish it when ready)

+Once you have this, execute announcer.sh from the /etc/iot directory.
+If everything goes well, the script will announce itself to the mqtt broker.

+# Setup - HomeAssistant

+HA will get the message and will create the proper entities.
+The entities will not appear as a "new integration".
+However, they will be available automatically.
+Just add a button card.
+The entity name will be switch.name, where name is the name you used in the firewall_mqtt.yml file.